-If you’re new to the disability rights movement and a social model of disability, let’s get oriented.
-Say this with me.
+If you’re new to the disability rights movement and a social model of disability, let’s start from the beginning.

 Disabled lives are lives worth living.